Light Nuclei Femtoscopy and Baryon Interactions in 3 GeV Au+Au Collisions at RHIC: Two-Particle Correlation Function

-(here $C$ = 0.5772 is the Euler constant), $A_{c}(\eta)=2\pi\eta(e^{2\pi\eta}-1)^{-1}$ is the Coulomb penetration factor, $f_{0}^{S}$ is the scattering length and $d_{0}^{S}$ is the effective range for a given total spin $S$.
-For \pd\ interactions, two possible spin configurations are considered, $S$ = 1/2 and $S$ = 3/2, for a doublet and quartet state, respectively.
-For \dd\ interactions, one considers $S$ = 0 and $S$ = 2, for a singlet and quintet state.
-To make the $f_{c}$ symmetric respect to identical fermions system, the $S$ = 1, triplet state in the \dd\ system is not taken into account because it is not relevant to s-wave.
-The different spin configurations can not be distinguished in these measurements, so spin-averaged results are presented.
+(here $C$ = 0.5772 is the Euler constant), $f_{0}^{S}$ is the scattering length and $d_{0}^{S}$ is the effective range for a given total spin $S$.
+For \pd{} interactions, two possible spin configurations are considered, $S$ = 1/2 and $S$ = 3/2, for a doublet and quartet state, respectively.
+For \dd{} interactions, one considers $S$ = 0 and $S$ = 2, for a singlet and quintet state.
+For the \dd{} pairs, the S = 1 triplet state is quantum mechanically not allowed after the symmetrized the wave function.
+The different spin configurations cannot be distinguished in these measurements, so spin-averaged results are presented.
+There is no analytical form of the LL approach that accounts for the Coulomb potential.
+Therefore, we use numerical integration of Eq.~\ref{eq:KooninPratt} to compute the correlation function.
 Throughout this paper the standard sign convention is adopted, where, a positive $f_0$ indicates an attractive interaction in a baryon-baryon system, and a negative sign represents a repulsive potential or the presence of a bound state.
 More detailed discussions about the LL approach can be found in Refs.~\cite{Lednicky:1981su,Morita:2019rph,STAR:2015kha}.
-Note the following caveats: (i) The size of deuteron is not considered in our treatment, in other words, the deuteron is treated as a point-like particle; and (ii) the LL model relies on the smoothness assumption~\cite{Lisa:2005dd}.
-These effects may become significant in small systems, such as p+p collisions~\cite{ALICE:2023bny}.
-However, the relatively large source size observed in heavy-ion collisions justifies the application of the LL approach~\cite{Lednicky:1981su}.
+Note the following caveats: (i) The size of deuteron is not considered in our treatment and it is treated as a point-like particle; (ii) The source $S(r)$ is assumed to be a Gaussian type in the fit and it is noted as $R_G$ in the following discussions; (iii) Only s-wave is considered in the wave function~\cite{Lednicky:1981su}; and (iv) as discussed in ~\cite{Lisa:2005dd}, the LL model relies on the smoothness assumption.
+These effects may become more significant in small colliding systems, such as p+p collisions, however, the relatively large source size observed in heavy-ion collisions justifies the application of the LL approach ~\cite{Lednicky:1981su}.
+Additionally, the interference between different spins is not considered in this analysis.